Alain Soral: Legal issues

-In January 2022, he was fined €22,500 for posting another photo of himself making a "quenelle".
+In January 2022, he was fined €22,500 for posting another photo of himself making a "quenelle", this time in front of a courthouse.

-In December 2022, Soral was sentenced to 3 months imprisonment by the regional attorney general for Lausanne for defamation, discrimination, and incitement to hatred for calling Cathy Macherel, a Swiss journalist who had reported on his movement, a "fat lesbian pro-migrants activist" and a "queer", which he said translated in French as "deranged".
+In December 2022, Soral was sentenced to 3 months imprisonment by the regional attorney general for Lausanne for defamation, discrimination, and incitement to hatred for calling Cathy Macherel, a Swiss journalist who had reported on his movement, a "fat lesbian pro-migrants activist" and a "queer", which he said translated in French as "degenerate".
 Soral contested the sentence in court and was initially able to avoid jail time, but was convicted in court of defamation and ordered to pay 9000 francs.
-However, the Vaud public prosecutor's office lodged an appeal and Soral was convicted of discrimination and incitement to hatred and sentenced to 2 months imprisonment in October 2023.
+However, the Vaud public prosecutor's office lodged an appeal and in October 2023 Soral was convicted of discrimination and incitement to hatred and sentenced to 2 months imprisonment.

 During the COVID-19 pandemic, Soral published numerous videos where he named French Jewish political figures as responsible for the situation, called the Jews "satanic parasitic predator perverts" and said people should "arm themselves" against "the enemy".
 He was charged in France for incitement to insurrection and racial hatred.
+In September 2025, he was sentenced to one year in prison over these statements.

-In July 2025, an investigation was opened in France against Soral for incitement to terrorism and apology for terrorism after he had participated to a pro-Iranian Telegram channel, where he was said to have praised the October 7 attacks.
+In July 2025, an investigation was opened in France against Soral for incitement to terrorism and apology for terrorism after he had participated to a pro-Iran Telegram channel named after the Axis of Resistance, where he was said to have praised the October 7 attacks.
 Investigators suspected him of being involved in an Iranian operation aimed at destabilizing France.

+In late February 2026, Soral relocated to Moscow to avoid imprisonment in France and Switzerland.
+On 19 March 2026, he received prison sentences in both countries: in France, he was found guilty of conspiracy due to his association with Iranian agents and sentenced to two years; in Switzerland, he was sentenced to five months for antisemitic and homophobic statements.

 Personal life

 Soral married Maylis Bourdenx in 1996, though they later divorced.

-According to his sister, Soral became estranged from their mother during the 1990s, citing a need to "reconstruct himself".

-Soral is the older brother of actress Agnès Soral.
-She has denounced his views and they became estranged during the 2000s.
-In 2015, she published the book Frangin (lit.
-'Bro') which recounted their relationship and their family history.
+Soral's younger sister, actress Agnès Soral, has denounced his views and they became estranged during the 2000s.
+In 2015, she published the book Frangin (French slang for Brother) which recounted their relationship and family history.

+According to his sister, Soral also became estranged from their mother during the 1990s, citing a need to "reconstruct himself".

-A boxing practitioner, Soral was also for a time a boxing instructor.
+A savate and boxing practitioner, Soral was also for a time a licensed boxing instructor.
+He has published a DVD of his own savate tutorials.